NoahH35/CodonUsageBias/README.md

     conda-env
         contains yaml files for all conda environments create-conda-envs.sh
-        additional tools:
-            - blast 2.15.0
-            - bedtools v2.31.1

     CUB
         Genefiltering
             CDS_filtered: in this directory, create single directories for each genome containing the .gff and .faa file for that genome
             scripts: contains all scripts
             prep_dataset.sh
-            perform_busco.sh

     CUB analysis
             scripts
             CUB-analysis.sh
-            CAI:
-            run interpro scan on filtered and translated genomes to find the PFAM domains to this end, first trabnslate the filtered genes with seqkit
+            CAI needs a set of ribosomal proteins

-# To perform the entire pipeline, including BUSCO run, run (in order) the following
+# To perform the entire pipeline run (in order) the following

 ```
     cd conda-env